cloudblog004/fantasticfoodies/content/en/posts/1856-recipe-of-homemade-cheesy-chicken-alfredo-stuffed-shells.md

 1. Cook shells until soft
 1. Line pan with shells.
 1. Fill shells with chicken/broccoli mixture
-1. Add cheese &amp; Alfredo to top.
+1. Add cheese & Alfredo to top.
 1. Put in oven on 350 for 15 min or until cheese is melted
 1. Ready to serve and ENJOY!